-The Company issued common flow-through shares during the year ended October 31, 2016, which require the Company to incur flow-through eligible expenditures of \$4.4 million before December 31, 2017.
-As disclosed to investors, the funds raised are being used to conduct the Company's 2016 and 2017 exploration and infill drill programs.
-The company fully intends to satisfy its current flow-through spending obligation by December 31, 2017.
+The Company issued common flow-through shares during the year ended October 31, 2016, which require the Company to incur flow-through eligible expenditures of \$1.5 million before December 31, 2017.
+The Company issued common flow-through shares during June 2017, which require the Company to incur flow-through eligible expenditures of \$5.2 million before December 31, 2018.
+As disclosed to investors, the funds raised are being used to conduct the Company's 2017 and 2018 exploration and infill drill programs.
+The Company fully intends to satisfy its current flow-through spending obligations by December 31, 2017 and December 31, 2018, respectively.